omtejeda/notification-api/README.md

 __Do notifications have to be sent with templates?__
 > Yes, notifications must be sent using pre-configured templates.
 Refer to the Templates section for more information.

+__What happens if a notification fails to send?__
+> The Notification API automatically retries sending failed notifications up to five times.
+If it still fails, it will be logged for auditing, and you can manually resend it if needed.

+__Can I customize my notification providers?__
+> Yes, you can configure different providers for sending notifications, including SendGrid, SMTP, or REST API calls.
+This flexibility allows you to choose the best service for your needs.

+__Do I need to set up providers to send notifications?__
+> Yes, you must set up at least one provider to send notifications using the Notification API.
+The API does not send notifications by itself; instead, it relies on the configured providers (like SendGrid, SMTP, or REST API calls) to deliver the notifications.
+This setup is essential for ensuring that notifications are sent correctly through the desired channels.

+__What is the purpose of creating a Platform?__
+> Creating a Platform in the Notification API identifies the specific application or system sending the notifications.
+This setup allows for better tracking and auditing of notifications, helping you monitor which application is responsible for each notification sent.
+It also ensures that each application can manage its notifications independently and securely.

+__How are templates scoped within the Notification API?__
+> All templates created by a platform belong exclusively to that platform.
+This ensures that templates are tailored to the specific needs of each application, allowing for effective management and personalization of notifications.

+__How are providers scoped within the Notification API?__
+> Providers can be associated with a specific platform or marked as public.
+Public providers can be used by any platform, while private providers are restricted to the platform that created them, providing flexibility in how notifications are delivered.

+__Can one platform view the templates and notifications sent by another platform?__
+> No, each platform operates independently within the Notification API.
+Templates and notifications created or sent by one platform are not visible to or accessible by other platforms, ensuring data privacy and separation between applications.

+__Is it necessary to create a platform and use the API key generated for that platform to interact with the API?__
+> Yes, you need to create a platform to use the Notification API.
+Each platform gets a unique API key that you must include in your requests.
+This key ensures that only registered applications can send notifications and manage their templates and providers.
+It also helps identify which application is interacting the API.

 ## License